WeblateOrg/weblate/docs/user/translating.rst

     for review as well.

-Additionally, when adding as a translation, you can choose whether to overwrite already translated strings or not.
+Additionally, when adding as a translation, you can choose whether to overwrite already translated strings or not or how to handle fuzzy strings in imported file.

 .. image:: ../images/export-import.png